xianzhe18/bibtex-handler/README.md

 ##### Keywords

 The `keywords` tag contains a list of expressions represented as text, you might want to read them as an array instead.
-You can achieve it adding `RenanBr\BibTexParser\KeywordsProcessor` before exporting the contents:
+You can achieve it adding `RenanBr\BibTexParser\Processor\KeywordsProcessor` before exporting the contents:

 ```php
 use RenanBr\BibTexParser\Processor\KeywordsProcessor;